Jasonxu0109/PlantPhoneDB/PlantPhoneDB-Tutorial/source/10-Citation.rst

 If you use this web sever for your research, please cite our paper:

-Chaoqun Xu#, Dongna Ma#, Ying Zhou*, Hai-Lei Zheng*.
-PlantPhoneDB, a manually curated pan-plant database of ligand-receptor pairs infers cell-cell communication.
+Xu, C., Ma, D., Ding, Q., Zhou, Y., and Zheng, H.-L. (2022) PlantPhoneDB: A manually curated pan-plant database of ligand-receptor pairs infers cell-cell communication.
+Plant Biotechnol J.